rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-dotnet.md

     the queue.
   * We might want to run more than one server process.
-In order to spread the load equally over multiple servers we need to set the `prefetchCount` setting in channel.basicQos.
+In order to spread the load equally over multiple servers we need to set the `prefetchCount` setting in `channel.BasicQos`.
-  * We use `basicConsume` to access the queue.
+  * We use `BasicConsume` to access the queue.
 Then we register a delivery handler in which we do the work and send the response back.